rsertelon/android-keystore-recovery/README.md

 ## Features

-> Note that it is still a development version, some fixes still need be done

 This bruteforce tool is very simple, yet efficient.
 It will try all password combinations matching `[A-Za-z0-9]+`, from the shortest password, up to the solution.

 There are currently three options: